Robert Shireman

-Robert M. (Bob) Shireman is an American higher education policy expert and nonprofit leader currently working as the director of higher education excellence at The Century Foundation.
+Robert M. (Bob) Shireman is an American higher education policy expert and nonprofit leader, most recently as the director of higher education excellence at The Century Foundation.
 Shireman served as the first deputy undersecretary of education in the Obama Administration in 2009–10.
 He had previously worked in the U.S. Senate (working on the 1992 rewrite of the Higher Education Act), the Clinton Administration, and at nonprofit organizations, including one he founded, The Institute for College Access and Success (TICAS).

 Education

 Shireman earned his B.A. in economics from the University of California at Berkeley (UC Berkeley), a masters in public administration from the University of San Francisco, and a masters in education from the Harvard Graduate School of Education.

 Early career

 After college, Shireman opened a lobbying office in Sacramento for the California Public Interest Research Group (CALPIRG), a Ralph Nader-inspired organization in which he had been active as a student at UC Berkeley.
 Among the issues Shireman pursued was the problem of toxic chemicals in art supplies.
 At the age of 23, he and a colleague were successful in enacting reforms where other more seasoned advocates had failed, an effort Art News called “a classic case in political action, timing, effective lobbying and organization.”

 After CALPIRG, Shireman started working with Consumers Union to address the problem of monied interests in California politics.
 In September 1986, he and other reformers charged the banking lobby with attempting to bribe state legislators with campaign contributions delivered just as interstate banking legislation was being considered.
 Shireman became involved in a campaign to enact an initiative to limit campaign contributions and spending on the June 1988 ballot.
 Dueling successful initiatives led to a complicated result.